The Importance of Testing and Apache JMeter

 Let’s assume we intend to test our application with a sample of 1000 users.
 It is not realistic to get all 1000 of 1000 users in the system right away.
 Ramp-up time determines how many users the test tool includes in the system each second.
 When the ramp-up time is 20 seconds for 1000 users, the system adds 50 users at the end of the 1st, and 100 users at the 2nd second.
 At the end of 20 seconds, the system includes all users in the test.

 Computers process very quickly, unlike people.
 Real users need some time between two test steps to log in using a mouse/keyboard.
 To simulate this user behavior in the test scenario and make the virtual user (the test user) wait between two steps, we use a timer.
 Defined waiting time between two test steps is called Think Time.
 For example, the actual user who loads the page containing an HTML form needs a certain amount of time to fill out before submitting the form.

 Let’s suppose we intend to add 100K users to our test within 10 minutes and run a one-minute process.
 Instead of setting ramp-up time as 10 minutes per 100K users, we can add 10K users in the system for 1 minute and repeat the process 10 times in total for each user.
 Loop Count is the total number of entries for each test user in the system.

 The image above is the first screen of JMeter.

 We can easily add a test with Sampler.
 (Add->Sampler->HTTP Request)

-When we add a test name, we must fill the server name or IP to which we will forward our request, and the path we will request from the web server.
+When we add a test name, we must fill the server name or IP to which we forward our request, and the path we request from the webserver.

-Once the test’s query content is added, it can check whether the tests are working properly and make corrections to the tests as follows;
+Once the test’s query content is added, it can check whether the tests are working correctly and make corrections to the tests as follows;